4 min read

 Which yoga style is Ujjayi breath most commonly used in?

-Ujjayi breath is most commonly used in Hatha yoga pradipika practice and vinyasa yoga.
+Ujjayi breath is commonly used in Hatha Yoga practice and Vinyasa yoga.

-Ujjayi sound is a type of breath used in many practices of yoga.
+The Ujjayi sound is a type of breath used in many yoga practices.
 It is a slow, deep, and relaxed breath with a slight constriction at the back of the throat, creating an ocean-like sound.

 References